Country Profile: Guernsey

 Government

-The Bailiwick of Guernsey operates as a parliamentary democracy, with the Chief Minister serving as the head of government.
-The island has no first-order administrative divisions but is divided into 10 parishes.
-Guernsey maintains an unwritten constitution and has legal systems based on Norman customary law, with the UK responsible for defense and international matters.
+The Bailiwick of Guernsey operates as a parliamentary democracy, with the capital being Saint Peter Port.
+It does not have first-order administrative divisions but is divided into parishes.
+The legal system is based on Norman customary law combined with elements of French civil code and English common law.

 Energy